Lines/Rays or Other Chart Drawings Move After Drawing Them

 The information given in this section also applies when copying Chart Drawings from one chart to another chart that has a different timeframe per bar or has a different starting Date-Time in the chart, by using the Chart >> Chart Settings >> Advanced Settings 2 >> Copy Chart Drawings from Chart Numbers feature.

 - In most cases there is not an exact match of the starting Date-Time of the bars that the Chart Drawing anchor points use, between the different timeframes of the bars you are changing between.
 You can use an alternative matching method as explained in the How Chart Drawings Are Mapped Between Bars with Different Starting Date-Times section on this page, as a possible solution.
+So this is going to cause the Chart Drawings to be misaligned relative to the chart bars when copied to another chart.

 In the case of a Ray drawing, the portion of the Ray that extends after the second point is going to intersect different vertical axis coordinates because of this.
 Also, the very fact there are different number of bars between the different time frames also will change the vertical axis coordinates the line intersects after the second point.